 Section A-A' - this analysis indicates that Landslide A is stable under static conditions, but is likely unstable under seismic conditions.
 Slope deformation analysis indicates an estimated slope deformation of 2 cm.
-Nonetheless, considering the high groundwater and the particularly weak clay seam identified at depth, development within this landslide lobe is not recommended pending further study.
+Nonetheless, considering the high groundwater and the particularly weak clay seam identified at depth, development within this landslide lobe is not recommended pending further study or mass grading including over-excavation through the basal shear plane of the landslide deposits to competent native materials for all improvements, including roadways.

 Section B-B' - this analysis indicates that the slope is stable under both static and seismic conditions, largely owing to the presence of relatively competent Wasatch Formation bedrock.
 Although the analysis shows a portion of Landslide A as being stable, since this portion is attached to the greater landslide mass, which is currently considered to be marginally stable, development within the lower reaches of Section B-B' (within the landslide deposits) should be avoided pending additional study.
+It should be noted that there are no lots within landslide deposits along Section B-B'.